devnax/naxcss/README.md

    };

+   // This method call before render process is start.
+In the callback you will have the prop and value.
+If you return undefined then the prop will be escap to render or if you return value or css style object then that will be process.
+   beforeRender: (prop, val) => {
+      if(prop === 'abc'){
+         return undefined
+      }
+      if(prop === "typo"){
+         return {
+            fontSize: 20,
+            color: "red"
+         }
+      }
+      return val
+   },

    // this method will call when css is ready.
 If you want get the css string then you can us this.
    getCss: (css_stirng) => {